Here Is How I Tripled My Net Worth In 2 Years

 After careful consideration, I decided to pack up and move to a part of the country with less taxes, less population density, less traffic, and less stress.
 I would tell you where—but I don’t want it to be any more crowded than it already is.

-After the move, I was able to rent a house instead of a cramped apartment and my monthly rent costs actually went down considerably even though the square footage I was leasing was nearly double what I was renting before.
-Those savings are now going directly into a high yield savings account intended to buy a house, hopefully some day soon.
+After the move, I was able to rent a house instead of a cramped apartment, and my monthly rent costs actually went down considerably even though the square footage I was leasing was nearly double what I was renting before.
+These lower costs can free up money each month, which can be directed into an online high yield savings account intended for future goals like buying a house.
 This was a big step, but it was the first and most important step of my journey to date.

 5 Effortless Methods to Boost Your Income This Week